WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 * video call technology
 * explaining the issues with the pubtype refinement of the das data
   * KW: As discussed in meeting, send email to A & J w numbers dropped by various criteria
+  	* After a second look at the API, although a large number of BMJ articles do only have this "journal article" tag I'm not convinced that many of them are what we would want to count anyway.
+I'm therefore going to stop worrying and let A go ahead and filter by "research article".

 #### What would you like to work on next week?